About Jim Harris

 I believe that the success of all enterprise information initiatives depends on the strategic, tactical, and operational alignment of people throughout the organization in relation to data access, data sharing, data quality, and effective data usage, all of which is necessary for the united and shared purpose of enabling better business decisions and delivering optimal corporate performance.

-However, as a data professional, my strongest belief is what I refer to as Data Transcendentalism.
+However, my strongest belief is what I refer to as Data Transcendentalism.
 People, business process, data, and of course, technology, are all important to an organization’s success.
 However, by far the most important of all is—People.

 The faster an organization can avail itself of the business understanding already present within its unique corporate culture, but not yet shared across the enterprise, the sooner it will realize its great potential.
 A corresponding reliance on the human side of business will transcend data, business process, and technology—and it will be the organization’s people who will lead the way.